• Home

 The message sent to Sardis is applicable to all people in all churches.
 What does the Spirit say to all the churches?

 1. Every church has a blind spot.
-Sardis was not compromised or corrupted by Jezebel, Nicolaitans or Doctrine of Balaam.
+Sardis was not compromised or corrupted by Jezebel, the Nicolaitans, or the Doctrine of Balaam.
 They appear to have a false sense of Pride.
-They had a blind spot and it was their success.
-Their success, church growth, works, presence in the city brought pride.
+They had a blind spot, and it was their success.
+Their success, church growth, works, and presence in the city brought pride.

-1. Set a guard.
-Sardis teaches us that we be watchful at our strongest points, at our greatest success.
-They were overly confident and failed to guard something that was so easily guarded.
+1. We must set a guard.
+Sardis teaches us that we are naturally watchful at our strongest points, at our greatest success.
+The confidence found in the strong point is false security over our weaknesses.

-1. All they had to do was keep watch.
-It was easy to guard because they would see the enemy coming from great distance.
-But if they didn't watch, the enemy came into their backyard.
+2. Sardis was overconfident in its secure location, failed to set a guard, and fell to a surprise attack.
+All they had to do was keep watch.
+It was easy to guard because they would see the enemy coming from a great distance.

-2. We must guard humility and glorify God.
+3. The church must guard humility and glorify God.
 We must set a guard against any thought that steals God's glory.
+We must learn to see these enemies in the distance so we are never surprised by Jesus coming like a thief in the night.

 Now godliness with contentment is great gain.
 For we brought nothing into this world, and it is certain we can carry nothing out.
 (1 Timothy 6:6-7)